 The copper overpack of the canister, which varies for different fuel types only in length, can be manufactured by several methods.
-The present methods under development are extrusion, pierce & draw and forging.
-By these methods Posiva, together with SKB, has during the three past years manufactured 20 full-size copper canisters.
-The properties of the manufactured canisters have been studied by non-destructive tests and by canisters that fulfil their requirements can be manufactured by these methods.
-More than 20 nodular cast iron inserts for BWR and PWR fuel have been cast in several foundries in Finland, Sweden and Germany for Posiva and SKB jointly.
+The present methods under development are extrusion and pierce & draw.
+By these methods Posiva, together with SKB, has during the three past years manufactured 13 full-size copper canisters.
+The properties of the manufactured canisters have been studied by non-destructive tests and it has been shown that canisters that fulfil their requirements can be manufactured by these methods.
+Similarly, 14 nodular cast iron inserts for the disposal canisters have been cast in several foundries in Finland, Sweden and Germany for Posiva and SKB jointly.
+The manufacturing methods, requirements for manufacturing and results of manufacturing trials are described in a summary report (Nolvi 2009).